andmos/Coffee/AeroPress.md

 ### Intro

 Always use clean water.
 Remember to moisten the filter.
+Pre-heat the cup.

 * Ca. 260 gr water
 * 18 gr/ 1.6 scoops (the Aeropress scoope) freshly ground coffee, a bit finer than filter ground